 - One closet of tops, including sweaters, blouses, skirts, and cocktail dresses

 - A second closet of day dresses and work dresses

 Did I mention I live to organize?
 This was more like an exciting challenge than a daunting task–to me, not necessarily to her.

-STEP ONE: THROW OUT
+CLOSET REORGANIZATION STEP 1: THROW OUT

 The very first thing we did was toss as much as possible.
 Anything that didn’t fit or wasn’t worn was not going back into that closet.